astrofra/astrofra/README.md

 ### ***2018 - 2021*** Athanor 2

-Creation of a homebrew video game and self-publishing for Amiga and Atari ST, with Eric Safar (former lead dev on the Atlantis series, Cryo).
-Contrary to modern 3D engines, this return to the roots provided me with the opportunity to combine C code, Python tool creation, and digital painting.
+Athanor 2 is a homebrew video game self-published for Amiga and Atari ST, in collaboration and under the direction of Eric Safar (ex-lead dev on the Atlantis series, Cryo).
+Unlike modern 3D engines, this return to the fundamentals was the occasion to combine C code, Python tool creation and digital painting.

 ![](img/work-perso-002.png)<br>
 <sub>_Screenshots of the game running on an Amiga 500 (1MB of RAM, 8MHz CPU)_</sub><br>